TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Be approved by the provider's governing and/or supervising body;

-2) Utilize qualified instructors to instruct such courses as, but not limited to:
+A) to instruct such courses as, but not limited to:

-A) pre-license education courses for a State Certified General Real Estate Appraiser (the instructor shall be a State Certified General Real Estate Appraiser or its equivalent from another jurisdiction, or a full time faculty member of a college or university);
+i) qualifying education courses for a State Certified General Real Estate Appraiser (the instructor shall be a State Certified General Real Estate Appraiser or its equivalent from another jurisdiction, or a full time faculty member of a college or university);

 3) Offer courses that are approved and licensed by the Division, and conform to the standards established in this Subpart.

-d) Administration
+e) Administration

 1) No licensed education provider shall advertise that it is endorsed, recommended, or accredited by the Division.
 The education provider may indicate that it is licensed by, and the course of study has been approved and licensed by, the Division.
+Applicants may not state in any advertising or other materials that a course is being, or has been, submitted to the Division or to the Board for review.

 2) Each education provider shall provide a prospective student prior to enrollment with information specifying the course of study to be offered, the tuition, the provider's policy regarding refunds, any additional fee for supplies, materials or books, and other matters that are material to the relationship between the provider and the student.
+Education providers are prohibited from sharing course materials in violation of copyright laws.

 3) Each education provider shall maintain for each student a record including the course of study undertaken, dates of attendance, and a transcript of courses satisfactorily completed.
 All records shall be maintained by the education provider for a period of 5 years and shall be made available to the student or to the Division upon request during regular business hours.
 An education provider may charge a student the cost of reproducing copies of a transcript.